laurelherting/lmh-headspace/AWS/examTips.md

 * Don't deploy resources into paying account

 ## Security in the Cloud

-### What is horizontal scaling?
-* scale by adding more machines
-  * increase in number of resources
-  * ie. add more hard drives to storage or servers
-* great for building internet-scale apps

-### What is vertical scaling?
-* Scale by adding more power to existing machine
-  * ex.
-CPU, RAM
-  * increase of individual resource
-* Stop an instance, resize it to a different type (ie. more RAM)
-* Can reach a limit
-* Costly, but easy to implement, good for short-term

 ### What AWS resources are often used to create S3 applications?
 * answer: dynamo db, s3, efs, etc